fractal13/Kits/Rocket_Battle/instructions/Restarting.md

 Some users want to play again without having to re-open the program.
 This a good idea.

-Just after the "while not gameOver:" indentation insert another while loop for "while gameOver:"
+Just after the "while not gameOver:" indentation insert another while loop for "while gameOver:".
+This should be right after "## gameOver", and at the same indentation level.

 Like this:

     while gameOver == True:
         for event in pygame.event.get():
             if event.type == pygame.QUIT: ## this would be the X button in the top right corner pygame.quit()
                 quit()